David Rowe Announces Filing of Early Warning Report Related to Acquisition of Common Shares of Sixty Six Capital Inc.

-Prior to the completion of the Acquisition, Mr. Rowe beneficially owned and controlled, directly or indirectly, an aggregate of 57,261,818 Shares, 5,060,000 stock options and 13,796,863 common share purchase warrants, representing approximately 43.83% of the Company's issued and outstanding Common Shares on an undiluted basis and approximately 58.26% on a fully diluted basis.
-Following the completion of the Acquisition, Mr. Rowe beneficially owns and controls, an aggregate of 63,648,181 Shares, 5,060,000 stock options and 13,796,863 common share purchase warrants, representing approximately 45.55% of the Company's issued and outstanding Common Shares on an undiluted basis and approximately 59.04% on a fully diluted basis.
+Prior to the completion of the Acquisition, Mr. Rowe beneficially owned and controlled, directly or indirectly, an aggregate of 58,211,684 Common Shares, 5,060,000 stock options and 13,796,863 common share purchase warrants, representing approximately 44.55% of the Company's issued and outstanding Common Shares on an undiluted basis and approximately 51.54% on a partially diluted basis.
+Following the completion of the Acquisition, Mr. Rowe beneficially owns and controls, an aggregate of 64,598,047 Common Shares, 5,060,000 stock options and 13,796,863 common share purchase warrants, representing approximately 45.51% of the Company's issued and outstanding Common Shares on an undiluted basis and approximately 52.62% on a partially diluted basis.

 The Company is located at 1305-1090 W. Georgia Street, Vancouver, B.C.
 V6E 3V7.
 A copy of the early warning report with respect to the foregoing will appear on the company's profile on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com and may also be obtained by calling Mr. Rowe at +44 207 1268354.